 All archival pulls must be performed by a member of the curatorial staff.
 Each research request grants the researcher access to ten archival pulls.
 Additional pulls incur additional fees.

 As a non-profit 501(c)(3) organization, all research library fees go directly to supporting library operations.
 We are deeply appreciative of your support.
+Please allow a turnaround time of 36 hours minimum for requests.
 Thank you.